Menu

 Other forms of medical malpractice are:

-What is Pharmaceutical Malpractice?
+What Is Pharmaceutical Malpractice?

 Pharmaceutical malpractice is closely linked to medical malpractice.
 Every medication must be properly labeled, measured, and stored to keep patients as safe as possible.
 Additionally, patients must be warned about possible side effects from different medications like blood thinners, which can cause internal bleeding.
 Both your doctor and pharmacist should warn you about these side effects before ordering and releasing the medication.
 Anything less is medical malpractice.